 December 2020 Edition Welcome to our monthly pick of four new movies without the long review.
 These quick-read film reviews offer a shorter overview of our thoughts, alongside a star rating.
 So settle back for this months selection, including, Lost at Christmas, HAM: A Musical Memoir, My Dead Ones and Concrete Plans.
 Lost at Christmas

-December 2020 Edition Welcome to the first edition of our new bi-monthly Outstanding curated collections.
-Outstanding aims to bring you the very best in LGBTQ+ cinema and TV, with themed collections that delve into the history of the genre.
+Welcome to the first edition of our new bi-monthly Q curated collections.
+Q aims to bring you the very best in LGBTQ+ cinema and TV, with themed collections that delve into the history of the genre.
 This month we take a look at three LGBTQ+ Christmas themed films.
-Featuring Carol (2015), C.R.A.Z.Y
+Featuring Carol (2015), C.R.A.Z.Y (2005) and Love

 A Christmas Carol, a brand new retelling of the classic family Christmas tale, will be coming to both cinemas and select theatres nationwide from November 20th, as Scrooge looks to help save Christmas.
 Simon Russell Beale, Martin Freeman, Carey Mulligan, Daniel Kaluuya and Andy Serkis lend their voices to the tale, whilst dance performances are